 New Depression Treatments

 Some individuals may not respond well to anti-depressants as everyone has a different genetic make-up.
 For this, Promises has an alternative non-drug treatment in the form of Repetitive Transcranial Magnetic Stimulation (rTMS treatment), or repetitive magnetic brain stimulation (also called TMS).
-Promises is the pioneer in providing rTMS treatment in Singapore.
+Promises Healthcare was the first to bring this technology to Singapore.

-It is a non-drug alternative to anti-depressants and an Electroconvulsive Therapy without any of the side effects.
-The treatment requires 20-30 sessions lasting 40 minutes each.
+It is a non-drug alternative to anti-depressants – which means you don’t have to struggle with the side effects of medication.
+The treatment requires 20-30 sessions lasting 40 minutes each, where you will remain alert and awake.
 During each session 3000 magnetic pulses are delivered to the specific area of the brain that regulates moods.